mikeemoo/redux-fiddle/README.md

-Redux-fiddle is just some experienced around sharing data between the react/redux frontend and a socket server.
-For this I'm using socket.io
+Redux-fiddle is just some experiments based around sharing data between a react/redux frontend and a socket server.
+For this I'm using socket.io and express on the server.

-Redux actions can be flagged as remote actions which means they're automatically sent up to the socket server.
-Remote actions from the socket server are dispatched into the bus just like local redux actions.
+Redux actions can be flagged as remote actions which means they're automatically sent up to the socket server when dispatched.
+The server can respond with actions, which are automatically dispatched to the bus and interpreted just like a local redux action.

 # Requirements

-Node
+* Node
+* Redis (easily removed)

 # Running redux-fiddle